terminator3576/CryptiX/README.md

 1) Enter an input in input.txt

-3) Enter a security level, this will shuffle the bits more thouroughly the higher the number, reducing the probablility of collisions and apparent randomness, but is a tradeoff between time and security.
+3) Enter a security level, this will shuffle the bits more thouroughly the higher the number, reducing the probablility of collisions and increasing apparent randomness, but is a tradeoff between time and security.

 4) Now the algorithm calculates the hash by first of all shuffling the bits, then padding/shortening the output.
 Last of all, it uses a variation of the Merkle–Hellman cryptosystem to produce a strong hash.